sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Ruby_Development/_index.md

 The Ruby content assist is special in that it is implemented entirely in (J)Ruby code inside the ruby ruble: [https://github.com/aptana/ruby.ruble](https://github.com/aptana/ruby.ruble).
 We strongly encourage users to fork and contribute additions/bugfixes/etc. (For details on rubles, see [Ruble Specification](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification/)).

-The content assist relies on an **indexing** process that is performed on the workspace and the edited files.
-Inconsistent index state, like the one that may occur when turning off the 'Auto Building' option, may result in wrong or no accurate assistance.
+{{% alert title="⚠️ Warning" color="primary" %}}The content assist relies on an **indexing** process that is performed on the workspace and the edited files.
+Inconsistent index state, like the one that may occur when turning off the 'Auto Building' option, may result in wrong or no accurate assistance.{{% /alert %}}

 ### Auto indentation and code formatting